-To provide for those needs, the six goals for the five-year planning period, which started in 2016 are as follows:
+To provide for those needs, the five goals are as follows:

 1. Improve and Expand Public Infrastructure 2.
 Increase Capacity of Area Service Providers 3.
 Preserve Existing Housing Stock 4.
 Provide for New Affordable Housing Opportunities 5.
-Improve and Expand Economic Development Activity 6.
-Improve City's overall Management, Planning and CDBG Administration efforts
+Improve and Expand Economic Development Activity